jruels/automation-dev/labs/tf-write-module/index.md

 You will work with three Terraform configuration files inside the `aws-s3-static-website-bucket` directory: `main.tf`, `variables.tf`, and `outputs.tf`.

-Add an S3 bucket resource to `main.tf` inside the `modules/aws-s3-static-website-bucket` directory:
+Inside the `modules/aws-s3-static-website-bucket` directory, create a `main.tf`  with the following:

 ```hcl
 resource "aws_s3_bucket" "s3_bucket" {